-This research project will be a multi-pronged effort.
-First, the Agency will recruit a sample of large truck and bus drivers who have not completed the driver modules of the NAFMP.
+This joint effort between the National Institute for Occupational Safety and Health (NIOSH) and FMCSA will recruit a sample of large truck and bus drivers who have not completed the driver modules of the NAFMP.
 Driver health and safety metrics (e.g., sleep amounts/timing; weight; blood pressure; safety-critical events; subjective sleepiness levels; behavioral alertness) will be collected during a baseline phase (i.e., before drivers complete the NAFMP modules).
 Drivers and their carriers will also complete a baseline survey.
 Upon completion of the driver modules of the NAFMP, an intervention period will begin.
 Collection of driver health and safety metrics will continue during and after the intervention phase.
 Effectiveness will be evaluated by determining if: drivers have improved safety performance after completing the NAFMP? • Do drivers’ sleep levels increase after completing the NAFMP? • Do driver fatigue levels decrease after completing the NAFMP? • Does driver health improve after completing the NAFMP?
 Following completion of the intervention phase, drivers and carriers will be asked to complete a post-study survey to assess their perceptions on the overall effectiveness of the NAFMP.